Wish-Where-is-Home/Documentation/docs_site/docs/index.md

 These sources are critical for the platform as they provide the necessary geographic data that forms the foundation of the property listings and analytics offered by WisH.

-### Deployment

-While the deployment architecture specifics are not provided, Docker is indicated as the containerization platform used, which suggests a microservices-oriented architecture.
-The deployment strategy should ensure the system components are adequately scaled and secured, providing high availability and reliability for end-users.

 ### Integration